 - a.
 Medication name pharmacy reported (RXNAME) - b.
 Medication name household reported (RXHHNAME) - c.
 National drug code (RXNDC) - d.
-Quantity of the prescribed medicine dispensed (RXQUANTY); e.g., number of tablets in the prescription - e.
+Quantity of the prescribed medicine dispensed (RXQUANTY); e.g., number of tablets in the prescription

+- e.
 Form of the prescribed medicine (RXFORM); e.g., powder - f.
 Unit of measurement for form of Rx/prescribed medicine (RXFRMUNT); e.g., oz - g.
-Strength of the dose of the medicine prescribed (RXSTRENG); e.g., 10 - h.
-Unit of measurement for the strength of the dose of the prescribed medication (RXUNIT and RXUNITOS); e.g., gm for the units of measurement for the strength of the drug not listed as a choice for the RXUNIT variable, 91 OTHER SPECIFY was chosen for the RXUNIT variable and then the follow-up variable, RXUNITOS, allowed other units for the strength of the drug to be entered
+Strength of the dose of the prescribed medicine (RXSTRENG); e.g., 10 - h.
+Unit of measurement for the strength of the dose of the prescribed medicine (RXSTRUNT); e.g., gm

-Please refer to Attachments 2, 3, and 4 for definitions for RXFORM, RXFRMUNT, and RXUNIT abbreviations, codes and symbols.
+Please refer to Attachments 1, 2, and 3 for definitions for RXFORM, RXFRMUNT, and RXSTRUNT abbreviations, codes and symbols.

-The national drug code (NDC) generally is an 11-digit code.
+The national drug code (NDC) generally, and on this file, is an 11-digit code.
 The first 5 digits indicate the manufacturer of the prescribed medicine.
 The next 4 digits indicate the form and strength of the prescription, and the last 2 digits indicate the package size from which the prescription was dispensed.
-NDC values were imputed from a proprietary database to certain PC prescriptions because the NDC reported by the pharmacy provider did not match to the proprietary database.
+NDC values were imputed from a proprietary database to certain PC prescriptions because the NDC reported by the pharmacy provider did not match to a proprietary database.
 These records are identified by RXFLG=3.
-AHRQ's licensing agreement for the proprietary database precludes the release of these imputed NDC values to the public, so for these prescriptions, the household reported name of the prescription (RXHHNAME) and the original NDC (RXNDC) and prescription name (RXNAME) reported by the pharmacist are provided to allow users to do their own imputation.
-Otherwise, the imputed NDC values for the RXFLG=3 cases may be accessed through the MEPS Data Center.
+AHRQ's licensing agreement with the proprietary database precludes the release of these imputed NDC values to the public, so for these prescriptions, the household reported name of the prescription (RXHHNAME) and the original NDC (RXNDC) and prescription name (RXNAME) reported by the pharmacy are provided to allow users to do their own imputation.
+However, the imputed NDC values for the RXFLG=3 cases may be accessed through the MEPS Data Center.
 For those events not falling in the RXFLG=3 category, the reserve code (-13) is assigned to the household reported medication name (RXHHNAME).
 For information on accessing confidential data through the MEPS Data Center, contact the MEPS Project Director by email at: <mepspd@ahrq.gov>.